® Synchronization

 5) Blip.
 Blipping the throttle is mandatory after each touch of the tool to the sync adjuster.
 The springs and whatnot make this necessary.
 Don't skip it.

-6) Read.
-Only after all these steps do you take a reading of the gauge.
-Only after the slight nut loosen, 1/16 turn, snug and blip.
-Only then is the gauge looked at because only then is it indicating reality.
 This is the pro way.
 The temptation is strong to shortcut this process, but the end result of doing so will be a much longer time reaching perfect synchronization, if you ever do.
 Not to mention a ton of frustration.
 And it takes longer to describe it than to do it.
-A pro does most bikes' carb sets in less than 5 minutes to a spec of under 1/10 of one increment.
+A pro does most bikes' carb sets in less than 5 minutes to a spec of under 1/4 of one increment.
 Yes, I said 5 minutes.
 Max.
 Will it take you longer?
 Most likely.
 So use a fan.

 Synchronization does not stand alone

-You must -- MUST -- have everything else perfect before synchronizing your carburetors.
+You must have everything else perfect before synchronizing your carburetors.
 Not doing so is like putting the icing on the cake before it's done baking.
 Despite the great icing, you have a lousy cake.
 The engine will not be right.9 For example, hopefully you have at least 150 psi compression.
 If 130 to 140, then loosen your valve clearances slightly and you will likely reach 150 just from that by itself.
-No downside to it either.
+No downside to it either, though in reality you need a valve job.
 If compression never gets to 150, well, don't expect too much from any tuning, including carburetor synchronization.
 Your engine needs work.
 Third, ignition timing.
-Ignition timing is the most involved and most difficult tuning task you will ever do on most bike.
+Ignition timing is the most involved and most difficult tuning task you will ever do on a 70s Honda.
 And it has to be perfect.
-I tell all my customers -- spend all your energy, all your resources, getting this most important of all adjustments as right as you can get it.
-It will do more than just pay dividends, it will astonish you with its effect.
+I tell all my customers, "spend all your energy, all your resources, getting this most important of all adjustments as right as you can get it.
+It will do more than just pay dividends, it will astonish you with its effect."
 8 And finally, if you have resin built up in your carburetor's circuits from infrequent riding, this is a problem.
 Syncing won't make up for dirty carbs.

 Synchronization measuring tools

 Let's talk about sync gauges.
 The traditional mercury sticks are still available despite mercury being a biohazard.
 They're trouble in other ways too.
 More difficult to store, not as easily damped, can be difficult to read, the mercury columns absorb water, and the plastic tubes eventually craze to the point of becoming opaque.
 And replacement mercury is getting hard to find, too.
 So while a reasonably good tool, not the best choice.
 There are other liquid column types as well.
 And there are also metal ball and metal rod gauges.
 The rod type is probably the most popular right now, with the brand name being Carbtune.
 Then there are electronic gauges, both LED and LCD.
-These were my favorite when I taught mechanics but I didn't have to buy them -- they're pretty expensive.
+These were my favorite when I taught mechanics but I didn't have to buy them--they're pretty expensive.
 Lastly, there are still good old mechanical pressure gauges.
-Nothing wrong with mechanical gauges, nothing at all -- as long as each gauge has a calibration screw on its face.
+Nothing wrong with mechanical gauges, nothing at all--as long as each gauge has a calibration screw on its face.
 That's the only kind of mechanical gauge worth having, and it's what I still use.
 Mine are Marsh, a high quality U.S. gauge manufacturer and the maker of the original 1969 factory Honda sync gauge set.
 All the different types are pretty much equal.
 The only real difference is how well they're damped.

 Not long ago a friend loaned me his motorcycle so I could create a video.
 A few days after getting it back to him he called me.
 "What did you do to my bike?", he asked.
 Oh oh, I thought.
 What did I mess up?
 He said, "It's never run this good."
 Oh.
 Good.
 "Well, all I did was sync the carbs.
 It made that much difference, huh?"
 He was genuinely pleased, not to mention surprised.
 He had had a considerable amount of work done on the bike and apparently it had never been adjusted so well.
+Why is a mystery.
 10

 I hope this is useful.
 Syncing carbs is not intuitive, but it's not really all that difficult either.
 And it's not an option if you want the full experience the machine is designed to deliver.
 Yet a huge percentage of the vintage riding public struggle with their carburetors each riding season.
 Becoming familiar with Sta-Bil will relieve 90 percent if this.
 "Take 2 ounces and call me in the morning."
 And many know firsthand how just a little informed attention results in smoothness, acceleration and satisfying performance.
 Let me encourage you to resolve to do this thing right, and let that bike really shine!